haasal/docker-cplex/README.md

 # Dockerized CPLEX Setup

+This is a Docker setup for IBM CPLEX on an ARM64 architecture.
+It includes instructions for building the Docker image and running a demo python application that utilizes CPLEX.

+Although this is a fork, the code is heavily modified from the original repository.

-# Building the Docker Image
+## Building the Docker Image

 Copy your installer into the `cplex` directory.
 Then build the docker image with the following command, replacing the installer name to your specific installer file: